mitraman/eventful/manuscript/ch02-architecture.md

   }
 }
 ```
 [^ch02-fowler]: <https://www.martinfowler.com/articles/201701-event-driven.html>
 [^ch02-firebase]: <https://firebase.google.com/docs/cloud-messaging/concept-options>

+Event notifications are helpful when you want to publish brief "alerts" about what is going on in a component or service.
+They are usually one-way messsges that don't require a reply and can be easy to add to an existing RESTful system.

+The downside of the EN pattern is that they usually don't carry enough information to allow a receiver to get the full picture of waht happened.
+For that, you need to actually carry additional data in the message.
+For that you need to level-up in your EVENTful patterns and employ the Event-Carried State or ECS pattern.

 ### Event-Carried State (ECS)
 A similar pattern is event-carried state or ECS.
 In this approach, the actual related data is “carried” along with the alert (e.g. “a user updated their record. here is the user object…”).